 Alpha Space Test and Research Alliance, LLC (Alpha Space) is a woman- and minority-owned company serving the Materials Science community with on-orbit, real-time pure materials science research.
-Alpha Space’s developing program, MISSE, will provide unparalleled testing and data collection for both passive and active material samples in the extreme environment of low earth orbit with sample return to earth for post-mission processing.
+Alpha Space’s flight facility, MISSE, provides unparalleled testing and data collection for both passive and active material samples in the extreme environment of low earth orbit with sample return to earth for post-mission processing.

-Stephanie Murphy is the principal owner and President of Alpha Space.
-She also currently serves as the Executive Vice Chairman of the Board of MEI Technologies, Inc. (MEIT), an advanced technology company.
-Prior to this role, Stephanie served as Deputy Chief Executive Officer for MEIT, leading the 700+ person company alongside the CEO, evaluating and overseeing management of company risk, financials, operations, and business development while integrating an executive team.
+Stephanie Murphy is the principal Owner and Board Chairman of Alpha Space.
+She also currently serves as the Executive Chairman of the Board of MEI Technologies, Inc. (MEIT), an advanced technology company.
+Prior to this role, Stephanie served as Deputy Chief Executive Officer for MEIT, leading the company alongside the CEO, evaluating and overseeing management of company risk, financials, operations, and business development while integrating an executive team.

 Stephanie serves on various professional boards, and she is a member of Bay Area Houston Economic Partnership (BAHEP) and Johnson Space Center’s Joint Leadership Team (JLT).